openspending/community.openspending.org/resources/standard/index.md

 </p>

 <div class="alert">
-    This document is intended as a basis for discussion.
-If you want to support us or disagree with its contents, please <a href="contribute.html">get in touch</a>.
+    <strong>This document is an early draft</strong> It is intended as a basis for
+    discussion.
+If you want to support us or disagree with its contents, please
+    <a href="contribute.html">get in touch</a>: this is a request for comments!
 </div>

 <h3>Why now?</h3>